The Real Housewives of Athens

 The Real Housewives of Athens (abbreviated RHOAthens) is a Greek reality television series that debuted on ANT1 on March 4, 2011, until May 27, 2011.
 Developed as the first international installment of the Real Housewives franchise, it aired only one season and documented the personal and professional lives of several women residing in Athens, Greece.
-After 13 years, the series is coming back in late 2024 with its second season on ANT1, as an external production in courtesy of BRAVO.
+After 13 years, the series came back in late 2024 with its second season on ANT1, as an external production in courtesy of Bravo.